cloud-coder/cascon-2019-openshift/template-lab.md

 Let's a take sample scenario like below:
 > We use S2I to deploy our application in the *Dev* project, which creates an *image stream* with a *latest* tag.
 Every time we tag an image as *test*, we want that image to be (re)deployed to the *Test* project.

 Along the way, in this example, we will also look at using *Deploy Keys* to access a private GitHub repository, and also enable access across projects to get an image available in another project from the registry.
-And we then generate a template that can persumably be modified/parameterized for environment related configuration.
+And we then generate a template that can presumably be modified/parameterized for environment related configuration.

 > **Note:** The build and deployment automation approach shown here may not necessarily be a best practice, but an example to demonstrate the capability

 ### Enable Access to Private Repository
-There are severla documented approaches for enabling access to private GitHub repositories.
+There are several documented approaches for enabling access to private GitHub repositories.
 This [blog](https://blog.openshift.com/private-git-repositories-part-1-best-practices/) entry has some details.
 For this exercise we will use the *Deploy Keys* approach.
 In this approach, you would generate a public/private ssh key pair, add the public key to the *Deploy Keys* of the private repository that you would like to give access to S2I to read from.
 Using this approach, you can have create or share as many ssh keys as necessary and assign them to the repositories, and limit access to read only.

 First generate the ssh key pair.
 You can follow the GitHub documentation to run the command below.
 Make sure that you don't assign a password (that's what the `-N` option provides).